 Eliasson always includes his audience as part of the exhibition, making use of their senses, memory, and reflections to make his projects more profound.
-As a result, his works have helped to expand the boundaries that exist between science, nature, and art and has helped to broaden people’s perceptions of these elements.
+As a result, his works have helped expand the boundaries between science, nature, and art and have helped broaden people’s perceptions of these elements.

 By introducing these natural phenomena to unexpected settings that typically consist of city streets and galleries, the artist does a great job of encouraging the audience to reflect and understand their surrounding environment in a deeper manner.

 The Meditated Motion was a large-scale installation that spanned all four floors of Kunsthaus Bregenz in Austria, 2001.
 The project was conceived in collaboration with Günther Vogt, a well-known and respected landscape architect.
 The ground floor of the exhibition featured a collection of logs with shiitake mushrooms growing on them, while the first level featured a pond with duckweed floating on its surface.

 The second level of the exhibition, on the other hand, was made up of a gentle slope of soil that could be transversed by visitors, while the third floor featured a suspension bridge surrounded by fog.
 A blank wall created a barricade to the fourth room with staircases helping to create a transition between one landscape to the next.

 Like many of his projects, the Meditated Motion was created to explore the relationship between the audience and nature.
 In the Mediated Motion, Eliasson charted a definite course through the museum that caused the viewer to traverse the rooms while climbing up the four levels of the museum building.